Jinnah International Airport: History

-A reconstruction of what Karachi International Airport looked like in 1992.
+On 3 November 1972, it was announced that Karachi International Airport would be expanded in two phases to meet rising passenger volumes.
+The first phase covered international arrival areas, the existing transit lounge and domestic areas, expected to be completed by October 1973.
+The second phase included a new international departure-cum-transit lounge and a car park, with capacity for 600 departure and transit passengers and an enlarged arrival lounge accommodating over 320 passengers.

-In 1978, to relieve congestion, Terminal 2 was built by Pakistan International Airlines.
-Terminal 2 had a length of 130 meters (427 feet) when it was built in 1978.
-It contained two departure lounges, one for 577 passengers and the other for 50 first class passengers, was capable of serving four wide-bodied aircraft simultaneously, cost 10 million Pakistani rupees (521 million rupees today), and was built to last 60 years.
-By then, the airport was served by 29 airlines.
+A reconstruction of Karachi International Airport as it appeared in 1992.

-In February 1984, Karachi International Airport had an airport fire which affected Terminal 2 badly.
-Terminal 1 was still operational.
-The late 1980s saw the construction of Terminal 3.
-January 1989 was when the Jinnah Terminal begun construction.
-In June 1991, after roughly 2 years of construction and 4 years of planning, the Jinnah Terminal was completed.
-However, it wasn’t until August 1992 when it opened.
-The Jinnah Terminal was supposed to have been expanded 3 times its original size by 2000, with 4 satellite terminals and 32 gates.
-The terminal was supposed to handle 8 million passengers annually.
-Runway 07R/25L was to be extended to roughly 9,000 to 10,000 feet.
-The present day infrastructure of Jinnah International Complex is a result of an expansion programme carried out in 1994.
-Runway 07R/25L was extended from 7,500 feet to its current length of 11,155 feet.
-Today, the Jinnah Terminal handles both domestic and international flights, whereas Terminal 2 is now dedicated to Hajj operations.
-Terminal 1 (the original airport) is now the HQ of Pakistan's Civil Aviation Authority and Terminal 3 is dedicated to commercial offices.
-After the construction of the Jinnah Terminal, the airport was renamed Quaid-i-Azam International Airport.
+In 1978, Terminal 2 was built by Pakistan International Airlines to relieve congestion.
+The terminal measured 130 metres in length, contained two departure lounges accommodating 577 and 50 first class passengers respectively, could serve four wide-bodied aircraft simultaneously, cost 10 million Pakistani rupees and was designed to last 60 years.
+By that time, the airport was served by 29 airlines.

-In approximately 1992-1993, Karachi Airport handled 2,766,449 international passengers and handled 2,570,827 domestic passengers.
+In February 1984, a fire severely damaged Terminal 2; Terminal 1 remained operational throughout.
+Construction of Terminal 3 followed in the late 1980s.
+The Jinnah Terminal began construction in January 1989 and was completed in June 1991 after approximately two years of construction and four years of planning, opening to the public in August 1992.
+The planned expansion — which envisaged expanding the terminal to three times its original size with four satellite terminals, 32 gates and an annual capacity of eight million passengers — was not completed.
+An expansion programme in 1994 extended Runway 07R/25L from 7,500 feet to its current length of 11,155 feet.
+The Jinnah Terminal now handles both domestic and international flights; Terminal 2 is dedicated to Hajj operations; Terminal 1 houses the headquarters of the Civil Aviation Authority; and Terminal 3 is used for commercial offices.
+Following completion of the Jinnah Terminal, the airport was renamed Quaid-i-Azam International Airport.

-Between the 1960s and 1980s, it was an online station of airlines such as BOAC, Qantas, and Pan Am, featuring prominently on for Eurasia flights.
-In March 2006, Pakistan International Airlines began a nonstop flight to Toronto on Boeing 777s.
+In approximately 1992–93, Karachi Airport handled 2,766,449 international passengers and 2,570,827 domestic passengers.

-In early 2025, work began on reconstructing and extending runway 07L/25R to 11,500 ft to accommodate Airbus A380s.
-New taxiways also started being constructed and a new control tower was being built north of the airport.
-The ATC tower will be 125 feet tall.
+Between the 1960s and 1980s, the airport served as an online station for airlines including BOAC, Qantas and Pan Am, featuring prominently on Eurasia routes.
+In March 2006, Pakistan International Airlines began a non-stop service to Toronto on Boeing 777 aircraft.

-KLM were the first world airline to serve Karachi, in 1929.
+KLM was among the first international airlines to serve Karachi, in 1929.